Learn to speak, read, and write Korean with this complete language guide for beginners!Learning Korean

-teaches you the basics of the Korean language, including practical daily conversations and vocabulary.
-All Korean words and sentences are given in Korean Hangul script and Romanized form for easy pronunciation, alongside English translations.
+teaches you the basics of the Korean language, including practical daily conversations and vocabulary, and enables you to begin communicating effectively right away.
+All Korean words and sentences are given in Korean Hangeul script and romanized form for easy pronunciation, with English translations.Key features include:

-Basic sentence patterns and vocabulary used in daily conversations
+- Basic sentence patterns and vocabulary used in daily conversations

-Hangul and Romanized versions of all Korean texts with English translations
+- Hangeul and Romanized versions of all Korean texts with English translations

-Cultural notes for understanding Korean customs and norms
+- Cultural notes for understanding Korean customs and norms

-A dictionary of common vocabulary words
+- A dictionary of commonly-used words and phrases

 has taught Korean at universities, government institutions, and multinational corporations in Korea and the US since 2008.
 He has also trained teachers at Kyung Hee University in Suwon, Korea.
 He is currently teaching and researching as an Assistant Professor of Korean at Brigham Young University.